 CSX2421 Vehicle Information and History:

-- Invoiced on November 6, 1964
+- The invoice date is November 6, 1964

-- 41,000 miles
+- 41,000 miles on the odometer

 For more information, visit: K.Watts & Company.